nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 Building over there?
 Yes.
 Yeah.
 Yeah.
 Yeah.

 Yeah.
-So you're bound to see, you haven't already, but, there was a temple To Cadence at the bottom of this lake, that we investigated.
+So you're bound to see, you haven't already, but, there was a temple To Cadens at the bottom of this lake, that we investigated.
 That's now on the surface.
 It still may well be very started, but it's there.
 And I believe that's why, Oloru, chose this place, to help guard it.

 Yep.
 Is that why we've been being targeted by the goblins, do you think?
 Most likely.
 Most likely.
 Oh, the journey is the journey is long.